nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/how-to-contribute-to-an-extension.md

 ### Declaring Your Contribution into Your Bundle

 In the previous section you have created your configuration.
-You must now declare your component in your bundle so it's deployed in your Nuxeo server.
+You must now declare your component in your bundle so it's deployed in your Nuxeo Server.
 This declaration is made through the `src/main/resources/META-INF/MANIFEST.MF` file.

 1. Create a new parameter, if it does not exist.
     ```